MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 </StackLayout>
 ```

-The layout contains a 'Label' element with instructions for the user and a `Button` that should schedule a notification when tapped or clicked.
+The layout contains a 'Label' element with instructions for the user and a `Button` that should schedule a notification when tapped.

 The `MainPage` class code-behind handles the sending and receiving of notifications: